jbreckmckye/jbreckmckye.github.io/source/_posts/The-State-of-JavaScript-in-2018.md

 Before concluding, I’d like to take a moment to say what this post is _not_.

 It is _not_ an outright rejection of microlibraries.
-On the contrary, if you’re building a content site that needs to render in one second on mobile, and microlibs get you within the golden [14kb SYN/ACK window](https://tylercipriani.com/blog/2016/09/25/the-14kb-in-the-tcp-initial-window/), you go use them.
-No objections here.
+On the contrary, if you’re building a content site that needs to render in one second on mobile, and microlibs get you within the golden [14kb SYN/ACK window](https://tylercipriani.com/blog/2016/09/25/the-14kb-in-the-tcp-initial-window/), definitely go use them.

 It is also _not_ an attack on React.
 I think pure components and the virtual DOM are very important ideas.
 I just think that in the future we’ll be using thicker abstractions than ‘vanilla React’.
 Those might be wrapper frameworks that abstract over routing and state management, or they could be something simpler, closer to Create-React-App.

 What I _am_ saying is that over the next few years, I think the patchwork architectures of microlibraries we’ve grown will be gradually replaced by technologies that formalise these choices.
 They will take a convention-over-configuration approach and will trade transparency for productivity.

-I may of course be wrong.
-More frustratingly I might be right for entirely the wrong reasons.
-Something could radically ‘disrupt’ the web and the way we build for it.
-WebVR might enable a new age of HTML5 gaming, perhaps.
-Or websites might start competing on performance and time-to-render, meaning we won’t be using any JavaScript libraries at all, micro or otherwise.

-We will see.